-4.1 Blade Guides
+5.1 Blade Guides

 WARNING!
-Disconnect and lock out power supply before servicing the MultiHead!
+Disconnect and lock out power supply before servicing the HR1000!
 Failure to do so may result in serious injury.

-- 1. Check the rollers for performance and wear every blade change.
-Make sure the rollers are clean and spinning freely.
+- 1. Check the rollers for performance and wear every blade change. - Make sure the rollers are clean and spinning freely.
 If not, replace them.
 Replace any rollers which have worn smooth or have become cone shaped. - 2.
-Inspect the blocks at every blade change for damage or wear.
-If the block housing is bent or damaged, replace the block assembly.
+Inspect the blocks at every blade change for damage or wear. - If the block housing is bent or damaged, replace the block assembly.
 Also, replace the block assemblies before the blocks are worn to a point the blade may contact the lower step or housing. - 3.
 Check the guide blocks are properly spaced from the blade every 25 hours of operation.
-Use the provided shim or a feeler gauge to check the blocks are adjusted .008" - .010" from the blade.

-As the blocks wear, the front inside corner will wear more than the body of the block.
-When the corner wears far enough, sawing performance will be affected even if the body of the block is adjusted properly to the blade.
-At this point, the block should be replaced.
-If you have access to the appropriate equipment, you can grind or mill the blocks to a new flat surface and reuse them.
-It is recommended you develop a routine schedule for replacing the blade guide blocks based on your sawing conditions and experience.
+Use the provided shim or a feeler gauge to check the blocks are adjusted .008" .010" from the blade. - As the blocks wear, the front inside corner will wear more than the body of the block. - When the corner wears far enough, sawing performance will be affected even if the body of the block is adjusted properly to the blade.
+At this point, the block should be replaced. - Blocks can be ground or milled to a new flat surface and reuse them. - Develop a routine schedule for replacing the blade guide blocks based on sawing conditions and experience.